 Madrid (UCM) and Visiting Scholar at Stanford University (California).
 He was also

 Visiting Research Fellow at Nagoya University (Japan).
 Recently co-founder of Mind

 Group, Ltd. (Spain)

 Ph.D. in Psychology and MSc in Health Psychology (Máster en Psicología de la Salud and Máster en Psicología General Sanitaria) at University of Malaga, Spain.
 Doctoral Dissertation Award.
-Assistant professor at Isabel I University and Psychotherapist at a Clinical Psychology Center in Malaga (Spain).
+Psychotherapist and Assistant professor at University of Cordoba (Spain).
 Her research focuses primarily on emotion regulation, emotional disorders and anger management.

 Other research interests include emotional intelligence, therapy outcomes, cognitive schemas, and aggression behavior.
 The aim of her research is to understand and improve the psychology treatments.

 Programmer of applications at Polytechnic University of Madrid.
 Ph.D in Psychology at Autonomous University of Madrid.
 Currently Associated Professor at University of Malaga.
 He has published several research in Cognitive Psychology and Psychology of Emotion.

 Psychologist.
 MSc in Clinical and Health Psychology at Complutense University of Madrid.
 Currently Ph.D candidate (Meta-emotional beliefs, emotion regulation and emotional disorders) at the same institution.
 Psychotherapist in Mind Group (Ltd).
 She has work as tutor of practical lessons with Master of General Health Psychology students, Criminology students and Psychology students.